cube-drone/rt0/players-guide/src/player/combat.md

 * Only players with Strong may use Flex.
 * Place The Emperor on Flex.
 * Any non-magical damage generated this turn is doubled.
-* Discard The Emperor at the end of the turn.
+* Discard the card played on Flex at the end of the turn.

 ### Blur
 * Only players with Fast may use Blur.
 * Place The Chariot on Blur.
 * Any left-over shields at the end of this turn are rolled over to the next turn.
-* Discard The Chariot at the end of the turn.
+* Discard the card played on Blur at the end of the turn.

 ### Study
 * Only players with Clever may use Study.
 * Place Hermit on Study.
 * Draw the top 4 cards from your deck.
 Choose one and add it to your hand.
 Discard the rest.
 (This may trigger The Tower.)
-* Discard Hermit at the end of the turn.
+* Discard the card played on Study at the end of the turn.

 ### Take a Chance
 * Only players with Lucky may use Take a Chance.
 * Place Wheel of Fortune on Take a Chance.
+* Draw & discard the top card from your deck.
+* * If it was an Ace through 9, do nothing.
-* Flip a coin.
-On a Heads, choose one of Good Idea!, Third Eye, Flex, Blur, or Study, and use that ability as if you had played a card there.
+* * Otherwise, choose one of Good Idea!, Third Eye, Flex, Blur, or Study, and use that ability as if you had played a card there.
-* Discard Wheel of Fortune at the end of the turn.
+* Discard the card played on Take a Chance at the end of the turn.

 ## Magic
 Characters can cast [spells](./magic.md) in battle!